 Currently there are thousands are looking for a solution to methadone and opiate addiction.
 They do not want to substitute one addiction for another, or deal with the negative side effects and severe withdrawal symptoms from methadone.
 We understand that urge to become completely drug free on a daily basis.
 We can help you with that.

 We are here to help you find a drug rehab program that will not substitute one drug for another, but will leave you walking out their doors completely drug free and sober for the rest of your life.
 This is possible and we help people achieve this every single day.
-If you are tired of cycle of addiction, are ready for a drug free approach or are struggling with an addiction to methadone, give us a call today at 888-824-0448 to speak to a counselor.
+If you are tired of cycle of addiction, are ready for a drug free approach or are struggling with an addiction to methadone, give us a call today at 888-824-0448 to speak to a specialist.